Everything you need to know...

 - study workshops

-- online access to our e-learning environment
+- independent study, based on online access to our e-learning environment

 Course leaders and tutors

 The emphasis on your contribution to management practice at doctoral level means you’ll have a distinctive role in Sheffield Hallam University’s vision – to be ‘the world's leading applied university, achieving outstanding outcomes for our students and society, showing the world what a university genuinely focused on transforming lives can achieve’.

 You’ll apply your learning by networking with other DBA researchers who are senior managers from diverse backgrounds – as well as academic staff, who are often involved in applied research themselves.
 You’ll be sharing ideas and experiences within a stimulating and supportive environment.

 After the confirmation of doctorate stage at the end of the second year of study, you’ll be supported by a supervisory team of two or three staff who are experienced in research and doctoral degree procedures – giving you the opportunity to undertake your primary research and draft your thesis.

 The course is delivered in collaboration with our partners, Munich Business School and Zagreb School of Economics and Management – you’ll have opportunities for joint learning with DBA researchers at these institutions.